Started a Business in 2020 or 2021? You May Qualify as a Recovery Startup Business For The Employee Retention Credit

 Why?
 Because, unlike PPP and EIDL, you don’t have to pay the Employee Retention Credit (ERC) back or spend it in any particular way!

-And for businesses who started on or after February 15, 2020… you finally qualify!
+And for businesses who started operations after February 15, 2020… you finally qualify!

 If you’ve been reading our articles for a while, you’re aware of just how many times the Employee Retention Credit rules have changed.